gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/manifold-with-solenoids-in-place.jpg" caption="The manifold with the solenoids in place, being assembled on-site." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/manifold-with-solenoids-in-place.jpg" caption="The manifold with the solenoids in place, being assembled on-site."  width="600px" >}}